Rallensit/simple-image/README.md

 Note: This is a fork of the SimpleImage repository.
 It adds in extra functionality such as a toolbar to add images (rather than just drag and drop) and uses blob URL's to improve memory usage.
+Note: Now includes alt input for the image when its not on readOnly mode, default will be the name of the image.

 # Simple Image Tool